Reparation (legal): History

 The principle of reparation dates back to the lex talionis of Hebrew Scripture.
-Anglo-Saxon courts in England before the Norman conquest also contained this principle.
+Anglo-Saxon courts in England before the Norman Conquest also contained this principle.
 Under the English legal system judges must consider making a compensation order as part of the sentence for a crime.
 Section 130 of the Powers of Criminal Courts (Sentencing) Act 2000 requires the courts to explain their reasoning if they do not issue a compensation order.
+Arbitral tribunals have held that questions about the proper form and scope of reparation for a breach of an international obligation amount to “legal disputes” under Article 25 of the ICSID Convention.